GllmJln/dwm/README.md

 ## `libxft-bgra`

-[libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) must be installed for proper display of emojis and colour characters in the bar.
+[libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) must be installed for proper display of emojis and colour characters in the status bar.
 If it is not installed dwm will crash.

 ## Bindings